Skip to main content

 Bits Per Second (bps) to Yobibytes Per Second (YiB/s) Converter

-Type a value into the Bits Per Second (bps) field to convert to Yobibytes Per Second (YiB/s).
+Type your transfer speed in the input field to find Yobibytes Per Second (YiB/s) equivalent of your Bit Per Second (bps) value.
 1 bps = 1.033976e-25 YiB/s, covering both bit-based and byte-based transfer rate units.

 Convert Bits Per Second to Yobibytes Per Second